Welcome aboard

 Work Side by Side with Scientists

-Kilonova Catcher (KNC) is a citizen science program in partnership with the GRANDMA Collaboration.
-GRANDMA is an international network of professional telescopes, astronomers, particle physicists and astrophysicists.
-Together, GRANDMA and KNC respond to alerts from gravitational wave detectors like LIGO, VIRGO and KAGRA.
-We aim our telescopes, and record the fleeting light of kilonovae (KNe), Gamma Ray Bursts (GRBs) and other fast transients.
-As participants of these observations, your images are analyzed by scientists and may appear in published research papers.
+Kilonova Catcher (KNC) is a citizen science program in partnership with the GRANDMA Collaboration — an international network of professional telescopes, astronomers, particle physicists, and astrophysicists.
+Together, we respond to alerts from gravitational wave detectors like LIGO, Virgo, and KAGRA, recording the fleeting light of kilonovae, gamma-ray bursts, and other fast transients.
+When your images contribute to the light curve of an event, you become part of the scientific record!
+You are credited alongside professional astronomers in peer-reviewed publications and real-time dispatches to the global astronomy community through the NASA General Coordinates Network (GCN).

 GRANDMA LOGO Credit: GRANDMA Collaboration